wlaschinsky/Python_projects_Engeto/Scraper_election/readme.md

 * The script requires two arguments to run properly:

     * The URL of the region for which you want to download the results (e.g., results for the Louny region).
+You can choose the region from [this link](https://www.volby.cz/pls/ps2021/ps3?xjazyk=CZ), click on the "X" next to the region, and use the URL of the resulting page.

     * The name of the output file in .csv format where the results will be saved.
 If the file does not exist, the script will create it with the specified name.

 * Example of running the script: